-Comprehensive post-tenure review evaluates the quantity and quality of a tenured faculty member's performance in teaching, research, and service at Alabama Agricultural and Mechanical University for the preceding three years.
-The criteria for appraisal should reflect the overall mission of the department, school and University, applied in a manner that protects first-amendment rights and guarantees academic freedom of the tenured faculty.
-The academic discipline in calibration with the respective school set the criteria for the comprehensive PTR.
-Immediately after annual evaluation, it is the department chair's responsibility, in consultation with the dean of the respective school, to notify in writing the faculty member and the Office of the Provost that a comprehensive review is required.
+1.Immediately after the annual evaluation of unsatisfactory performance, it is the department chair's responsibility, in consultation with the dean of the respective college, to notify in writing the faculty member and the Office of the Provost and Vice President of Academic Affairs and Research that a comprehensive review is required.
 Failure to provide this notification does not negate the requirement for comprehensive PTR.

-Upon receipt of this notification, the Office of the Provost must inform the tenured faculty member by May 15th to prepare a review packet for the University's PTR committee, chaired by the Provost.
+2.Upon receipt of this notification, the Office of the Provost and Vice President of Academic Affairs and Research must inform the tenured faculty member by May 15th to prepare a review packet for the University's PTR Committee.
+The PTR Committee is composed of the same individuals that serve on the University's Promotion and Tenure Appeals Committee.
 The timeline will follow the Promotion and Tenure Timeline as seen in Section 4.4.1.

-The PTF portfolio prepared by the tenured faculty must include the following items:
+3. The PTR portfolio prepared by the tenured faculty must include the following items:

-- 1. Annual evaluation by the department chair for the previous three years. - 2.
-An up-to-date and extensive curriculum vitae. - 3.
-A summary of specified plans, teaching, research and service goals and objectives, and accomplishments during the faculty member's past three years at Alabama A&M University. - 4.
+- a.
+Annual evaluation by the department chair for the previous three (3) years. - b.
+A current curriculum vitae.

+c.
+A summary of specified plans, teaching, research and service goals and objectives, and accomplishments during the faculty member's past three years at Alabama Agricultural and Mechanical University.

+d.
 A letter of evaluation from the department chair that describes the teaching, research, and service assignments of the faculty member during the review period and evaluates the satisfactoriness of the faculty member's overall performance of the assigned work.
 The letter should consider and reflect the viewpoints of all tenured faculty of the department.
-However, prior to the preparation of this letter, the department chair is to make available to all tenured faculty members in the department for their review items 1 through 3, to inspect these documents.
-The members vote by secret ballot whether or not the faculty member under review is discharging satisfactorily his/her academic responsibilities.
+Prior to the preparation of this letter, the department chair is to make available to all tenured faculty members in the department for their review items 1 through 3, to inspect these documents.

+4. The members vote by secret ballot whether or not the faculty member under review is discharging satisfactorily his/her academic responsibilities.
 The faculty member under review is to be informed of the results of the vote.
-The quantified outcome should be included in the department chair's letter.5.
-The post tenure review portfolio will contain the following materials:
+The quantified outcome should be included in the department chair's letter

+5. The post tenure review portfolio will contain the following materials: